 Repairs & Maintenance

-Whether you have a leaking pipe or experiencing issues with your boiler, please get in touch to report the issue.
-You can also find out more about your responsibilities in maintaining your home.
+Whether you have a leaking pipe or experiencing issues with your boiler, please get in touch by phoning 0800 0418377.
+Learn more about our repairs service and find out about your responsibilities in maintaining your home.

 There are many ways in which you can pay your rent quickly and easily with no stress.

 We endeavoured to provide you with as much information as possible throughout our website, however if you are looking for further information our FAQ’s might have the answer.

 You can report a repair by phoning Cirencester Housing’s free phone repairs line on 0800 0418377.
 The call will be forwarded to our repair’s contractor, NKS Contracts, who will deal with your request accordingly.
 Non-emergency repairs can be reported Monday to Thursday 8:30AM – 5:00PM and Friday 8:30 to 4:30PM.
 Alternatively you can report a repair by emailing us at firstname.lastname@example.org or by completing the online form on our Request A Repairs page on the website.

 Out of hours Emergency repairs can be reported 24/7 by calling 0800 0418377.
 NKS Contractors will only attend repairs if it is an emergency in line with our emergency out-of-hours services that are outlined in the tenant information.